MOLM: Mixture of LoRA Markers: Experiments

 \subsubsection{Averaging Attacks}

-Yang et al.~\citep{averaging} recently proposed a simple but effective steganalysis attack against several modern watermarks.
+Yang et al.~\citep{averaging} recently proposed an effective attack against several modern watermarks.
 Their key observation is that many watermarking schemes across multiple generations maintain a consistent watermark while the image content varies.
 By averaging $k$ generated images, an adversary can estimate and subtract the watermark for removal, or induce watermark signals into clean images for forgery.
 We follow their evaluation protocol by generating sets of $k \in \{5,10,20,50,100,200,500,1000,2000,5000\}$ images and computing averages in both grey-box and black-box settings.
 We then test two attack variants: Removal and Forgery.
 We also consider a ``same-message'' setting where all averaged images embed the identical key.
-The Figure in the Appendix~\ref{sec:averaging} compares MOLM with WOUAF under averaging attacks.
+Figures~\ref{fig:averaging-attacks}, and \ref{fig:averaging-attacks-hetero} (Appendix~\ref{sec:averaging}) compare MOLM with WOUAF under averaging attacks in both the same-message and heterogeneous-message cases.
 Under forgery attempts, MOLM remains at chance accuracy ($\approx 0.5$) even at higher $k$ values, even in the same-message case.
-Under removal attempts, MOLM maintains high bit accuracy ($\geq 0.96$) even when averaging up to $5000$ images, while WOUAF degrades, with accuracy falling below $0.90$.
+Under removal attempts, MOLM maintains high bit accuracy ($\geq 0.96$) even when averaging up to $5000$ images.